sergei-mironov/htvm/README.md

 * Runtime performs evaluation of the model using Haskell-to-C FFI.

-In future, the C++ may should be replaced with explicit AST generation.
+In future, the C++ may be replaced with explicit AST generation.

 Install
 -------